Cerrado: Types of protected areas

-Protected areas in Brazil are called conservation units (UC) and are governed by the National System of Nature Conservation Units (SNUC).
-The SNUC itself is under the jurisdiction of the Ministry of Environment and Climate Change.
+Protected areas in Brazil are overseen by the National System of Nature Conservation Units, a branch of the Ministry of Environment and Climate Change.

 There are two groups of conservation units in Brazil, namely Integral Protection (IP) and Sustainable Protection (SP).
 Integral protection units exist to protect nature, and use of their resources is limited to recreation and tourism.
 Sustainable protection units aim to reconcile the conservation of nature with the sustainable use of its natural resources.
 Out of the 560 conservation units in the Cerrado, there are 176 integral protection units and 384 sustainable protection units.
 Within each type of conservation unit, there exist several categories, which are each associated with a category of the IUCN protected area classification system.

 All categories of conservation units can exist at the federal, state, or municipal level.
 Federal conservation units are managed by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).
-In the Cerrado biome, there are currently 241 federally managed conservation units, which make up 6.41 Mha of land.
-State conservation units are managed by state environmental agencies.
-There are currently 210 conservation units managed at the state level in the Cerrado, which make up 10.15 Mha of land.
+In the Cerrado biome, there are currently 241 federally managed conservation units, which amounts to 6410000 ha.
+Under state-level administration, the number of conservation units is currently 210, which make up 10150000 ha of land.
 Municipal conservation units are managed by the municipal environmental secretariats.
-There are currently 109 conservation units managed at the municipal level in the Cerrado, spanning roughly 1.41 Mha of land.
+There are currently 109 conservation units managed at the municipal level in the Cerrado, spanning about 1410000 ha of land.